tomcritchlow/tomcritchlow.github.io/_drafts/2017-09-22-business-media.md

 Branding!
 You can't get to the about page.
 What even IS the about page?
 How do you instantly recognize a recode URL in your feed?
+Branding is friction and content is about removing friction.

 A point of view.
 You're not news.